singhtanishq/Urban-Engage/README.md

 - **Alerts and Notifications:**
   - Real-time alerts for emergencies, public safety concerns, and important announcements.
   - Customizable notification settings for users.

-- **Mobile Responsiveness:**
-  - Ensure the platform is fully responsive and accessible on mobile devices.
-  - Optional Progressive Web App (PWA) functionality for enhanced mobile experience.

 <BR>